BabDev/Pagerfanta/docs/installation.md

 - `pagerfanta/elastica-adapter`: Provides support for [Elastica](https://elastica.io/) (an ElasticSearch PHP client)
 - `pagerfanta/solarium-adapter`: Provides support for [Solarium](https://github.com/solariumphp/solarium) (a Solr search client)
 - `pagerfanta/twig`: Provides support for [Twig](https://twig.symfony.com/)

-<div class="docs-note">Deprecated adapters have not been split into new packages, continue to use the <code>pagerfanta/pagerfanta</code> monopackage if you rely on them.</div>